jsta/blogdown2/content/links.md

 + [Data and Models for Limnology](https://jsta.github.io/limnology_models_data/) -  List of publicly available data and models for Limnology

 + [Software I Use](https://jsta.rbind.io/usesthis) - A list of software I use

++ [Rare Papers](https://jsta.rbind.io/rarepapers) - A list of citations for which I have a digital copy but are otherwise unavailable (in digital form) from a commercial publisher or university library